 4. Eat at home.
 I’m not saying you can never eat out as a Trim Healthy Mama.
 Not at all!
 In fact, I’ve shared my meal choices at restaurants with you before.
 But for me, when I’m eating out, I have a much harder time dealing with temptation.
 Eating at home as much as possible keeps me on track and aware of what I’m eating, without the extra temptation of fries and sugary desserts.

 5. Speaking of desserts, find a favorite!
 I have a few go-to desserts that keep me sane (and from driving to Cold Stone whenever I get the urge).
-My all-time favorites are these Pumpkin Cream-Cheese Muffins and Skillet Chocolate Chip Cookies from All Day I Dream About Food (you can’t even tell they’re healthy!).
+My all-time favorites are these Pumpkin Cream-Cheese Muffins and Skillet Chocolate Chip Cookies from All Day I Dream About Food (you can’t even tell they’re healthy, but I do substitute blackstrap molasses for the Yakon syrup!).
 There are some delicious dessert ideas here, too (I put 31 of them together in one post for you).

 6. Stock up on drinks – I’ve talked about this before, but if you’re a soda addict, you probably need to keep a few alternates in your fridge.
 Here are my favorite THM-compliant drinks.

 7. Exercise.
 You can do it!
 Even if it’s just walking, getting moving will help you a ton!
 It improves your energy levels and keeps you motivated to eat healthy.
 There are great suggestions in the Trim Healthy Mama book, plus I have a list of my favorite quick and effective exercise programs here.